lyubchenko-ivan/viselitsa/README.md

 # viselitsa

-This is game maked for project oldnamecrud.ru
+This is game maked for project codenamecrud.ru